rabbibotton/clog/FUTURE.md

 Plug-in panels for use on other sites
 Demo between different models - stateless, webpage, windows

+- Expand clog-db-admin to use other available dbi database types

 - Multi control select and alignments in Builder

 - Right click menus CLOG-GUI